 Parashat Re’eh – All In The Attitude

 The Torah is teaching us an important principle.
 Today can be a blessing or a curse.
 The day itself is neutral it is how we approach it that will determine whether it becomes a blessing or a curse.
 Our attitude is the key to unlocking the day.
-The day itself is placed before us and it is how we respond to the events will define whether the day will be a blessing or a curse.
+The day itself is placed before us and it is how we respond to the events that will define whether the day will be a blessing or a curse.
 The Torah is teaching us that it is our perspective that is important.

 We do know of course that our eyes can trick us.
 There are times when we can look at a situation and see things completely differently.
 This is done in the fun way of optical illusions where we are challenged to see different images or colours.
 This may seem ridiculous until one is confronted with the illusion.
 It is indeed possible for two people to look at the same picture and see completely different things.
-For example what is the colour of this dress?
+For example, what is the color of this dress?

 As we saw in Parashat Shelach, some will see it as gold and white and others black and blue.
 I can only see gold and white and yet the dress is in real life black and blue!
 How is that possible?
 I leave it to the scientists to explain.
 But I did learn from this that maybe I am the one missing something.

 This theme of seeing is later mentioned in the Torah regarding the Kosher birds.
-For a bird to be kosher there are a number of signs it must have, it cannot be carniverous for example.
-There are a number of birds that the Torah mentions that are not Kosher, however we are not sure as to their name.
+For a bird to be kosher there are a number of signs it must have, it cannot be carnivorous for example.
+There are a number of birds that the Torah mentions that are not Kosher, however, we are not sure as to their name.
 It thus falls to the mesorah, Jewish tradition, as to whether we are permitted to eat them or not.